-To prevent bodily injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before making adjustments to the machine.
+To prevent bodily injury or death from the unexpected start-up of the machine, always stop the engine and remove the key before making adjustments to the machine.

 To ensure correct wing balance readings, make sure the header float is set properly before proceeding.
-For instructions, refer to Checking and Adjusting Header Float, page 175.
+For instructions, refer to Checking and Adjusting Header Float, page 190.
 The float module must be sitting level before performing any adjustments.